andics/dishcoin/README.md

 [MobileNet SSD](https://tfhub.dev/tensorflow/lite-model/ssd_mobilenet_v1/1/metadata/2),
 model trained on the [COCO dataset](http://cocodataset.org/).
-This application should be run on a physical Android device.
+The app should be run on a physical Android device.